nice-monsters-and-scary-sprites/nice-monsters-and-scary-sprites/README.md

 - If you're below 16
 - Into zoophelia, adultxchild, incest ships, loli/shota
-- NSFW/R34 artists, and if you're prone to sharing that sort of thing with others -I'm very open about my faith.
+- NSFW/R34 artists, and if you're prone to sharing that sort of thing with others
+- I'm very open about my faith.
 If that bothers you so much, then hide me

 _______________________________________________________________________________________________________